fjossinet/RNArtistCore/README.md

   }

+  theme {

   }

+}
 ```

 As you can see, you need to describe an RNA molecule, on which is constructed a secondary structure, used by an algorithm to produce a drawing.
+This drawing can be customized with a theme to suit your needs.

 Here is a real example: